KseniaSOS/iq-kids/README.md

 * ### Resolved

-   Bugs were found during the validationa, brief description is below:
+   Bugs were found during the validation and a brief description is provided below:

     * Home page
+    Top-level heading _h1_ was used in all sections and pages, which is not a good practice.
+Therefore, it was corrected accordingly.

     ![W3C Validator test result](assets/readme-images/html-test.png)